drwin22/2023_syllabus1/index.md

 ## General:

-– Computers, Calculators are not to be used unless instructed to do so.
-– Quizzes and exams are closed book, closed notes.
+Computers, Calculators are not to be used unless instructed to do so.  Quizzes and exams are closed book, closed notes.

 ## Grade:

 makeup quizzes or exams will be given.

-– Grades in the C range represent performance that meets expectations;
+â Grades in the C range represent performance that meets expectations;
 Grades in the B range represent performance that is substantially better than the expectations; Grades in the A range represent work that is excellent.

-– Grades will be maintained in the LMS course shell.
+â Grades will be maintained in the LMS course shell.
 Students are responsible for tracking their progress by referring to the online gradebook.

 # Assignments

-– Students are expected to work independently.
+â Students are expected to work independently.
 Offering and accepting solutions from others is an act of plagiarism, which is a serious offense and all involved parties will be penalized according to the Academic Honesty Policy.

-– Discussion among students is encouraged, but when in doubt, direct your questions to the professor, tutor, or lab assistant.
+â Discussion among students is encouraged, but when in doubt, direct your questions to the professor, tutor, or lab assistant.

-– No late assignments will be accepted under any circumstances.
+â No late assignments will be accepted under any circumstances.

 # Attendance and Absences